-See Section X.BB above regarding the emerald ash borer and the Formosan termite.
+See Section X.BB above regarding the quarantines for the emerald ash borer and other plant pests.

 Section D. Burning of emergency-generated vegetative debris

 1. Open burning

 Open burning may be utilized during the initial emergency/disaster response for a reasonable timeframe to allow for the re-establishment of critical arteries for transportation, emergency response and governmental operations.
 This timeframe will be determined by the magnitude of the disaster.